 The resultant CO2, nitrogen and water are safely emmited out through the exhaust and are not considered pollutants.

-How Do You Diagnose A Faulty Catalytic Converter?
+How Do You Diagnose A Bad Catalytic Converter?

 For the purpose of this article, it’s assumed that you have a basic knowledge of safety precautions while working on your vehicle.